 Prior to the construction of this trail, scaling down the 50′ gorge to access the falls was too dangerous of a task.
 But now, through using methods like hoisting 1000+ pound rocks on a pulley system across the 100 yard span of the 50′ gorge to be used as the stair treads for the rustic staircases; guests can access the beauty of Stratton Falls at its most breathtaking location – its base.
 Most of the rocks took an entire day just to get across the gorge, so if you count the number of steps on a staircase you are counting the number of days it took to just to get the treads in place – not to mention the time it took to excavate and provide hidden structural engineering.

 Because, first and foremost, your safety is of the utmost importance and, secondly, we view ourselves as custodians who must protect this sacred area, it is imperative that you follow the policies that we set in place for usage of this trail.
-During our soft opening period, we are still devising a comprehensive list of these policies, but we know for sure among the most important are:
+Our list of policies is always evolving, but the following are among the most important: